8bitbuddhist/PixelMaestro/docs/cue.md

 **The following sections are for reference/curiosity only.**

-## Cue Parameters
+## Header Parameters
 At its core, a Cue is just a string of bytes approximately 20 characters long.
-Cues contain the following parts:
+Each Cue starts with a header, which contains the following parts:

 1. **ID**: a simple string used to identify the start of a PixelMaestro Cue.
 2. **Size**: the size of the PixelMaestro command (aka the _payload_).
 3. **Checksum**: a value calculated to confirm the integrity of the data received.
 This is done by summing up the entire command, dividing by 256, and taking the remainder.
-4. **Payload**: the contents of the PixelMaestro command.

 The ID and checksum are used as validation when loading Cues from external sources, whereas Cues generated from within the CueController bypass this step altogether.

+After the Checksum is the _Payload_, which contains the actual command.

 ## Payload Parameters
-Payloads can vary in length depending on the command (hence the _size_ component), but each payload contains almost all of these parameters:
+Payloads can vary in length depending on the command (stored in the _size_ component of the header), but each payload contains almost all of these parameters:

 1. **Handler**: the CueHandler that generated this Cue.
 This helps the CueController delegate incoming Cues to different CueHandlers.
 2. **Action**: the CueHandler-specific method that created this Cue.
 This is also used to map CueHandler methods to PixelMaestro methods.